TuvaevAndrey/TelegramSmtpBot/README.md

 # TelegramSmtpBot
-Registering/deregistering emails via bot allows to get their payload from SMTP server.
+Registering/deregistering emails via bot allows getting their payload from SMTP server.

 Use: `./gradlew runApp` to start app.